-Temporary: The status of an employee who is appointed to a position which is either seasonal in nature (not to exceed seven months in a calendar year) and recurs year to year, or who covers peak workloads or regular employee absences (not to exceed nine months in a calendar year) in a position which is not ongoing in nature.
+Temporary: The status of an employee who is appointed to a position which is either seasonal in nature (not to exceed seven (7) months in a fiscal year) and recurs year to year, or who covers peak workloads or regular full-time employee absences (not to exceed nine (9) months in a fiscal year) in a position which is not ongoing in nature.

-Part-time employees who meet the appropriate eligibility criteria may receive health insurance benefits (see Section 2.3.2.2), Step increases (see Section 6.2.3) and/or holiday pay (see Section 3.4.2.5).
+Temporary employees who meet the appropriate eligibility criteria may receive step increases (see Section 6.2.2).